<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.ayan.co.in/home/?p=376</guid>

 Another by Bengali daily Ekdin &#8230;. and worst, with some political view points.
 We got really embarrassed.
 This should stop.
-We photographers should form a big group and protest.
-It is difficult fighting it alone, I tried earlier.
-But these people are pathetic.
+We photographers should form a group and protest.
+It is difficult fighting it alone given the existing copyright laws.

 ]]></description>